idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

-... if you don't know the answer .. come and talk and we'll work it out ... this is one of the great opportunities - a student may be exploring some aspect of some issue that you hadn't got in to when you did the course previously so this is an opportunity for your own learning ... if the student's gone off there - out into the blue if they're off doing their "yak shaving activity" ... you wanna say: "you seem to be getting right off track and let's see if we can get you back to the right place" ... and then also there's ... as you're aware we have the auto graders which will grade
+... if you don't know the answer .. come and talk and we'll work it out ... this is one of the great opportunities - a student may be exploring some aspect of some issue that you hadn't got into when you did the course previously so this is an opportunity for your own learning ... if the student's gone off there - out into the blue if they're off doing their "yak shaving activity" ... you wanna say: "You seem to be getting right off track and let's see if we can get you back to the right place" ... and then also there's ... as you're aware we have the auto graders which will grade